 Check the tread depth.
 A depth of at least 1.6 mm is required by law, but it is recommended to replace winter tyres at 4 mm and summer tyres at 3 mm.

-If you have not fitted suitable tyres in wintry road conditions and do not adapt your driving style, you may be accused of gross negligence.
+Anyone who does not have suitable tyres fitted in winter road conditions and fails to adapt their driving style may, depending on the circumstances, be deemed to have acted with gross negligence or even intent.
 This may mean that the insurance company reduces or even refuses benefits.